vinavfx/ComfyUI-for-Nuke/README.md

 # Nuke - ComfyUI
 API to be able to use ComfyUI nodes within nuke, only using the ComfyUI server

+## Requirements
+1 - Python 3.9 (only for comfyui, nuke works with any python)

 ## Installation
 1 - Copy to nuke folder